substrait-io/substrait/site/docs/tools/third_party_tools.md

 ## Substrait-tools
-The [substrait-tools](https://pypi.org/project/substrait-tools/) python package provides a command line interface for producing/consuming substrait plans by leveraging the APIs from different producers and consumers.# Substrait Fiddle
+The [substrait-tools](https://pypi.org/project/substrait-tools/) python package provides a command line interface for producing/consuming substrait plans by leveraging the APIs from different producers and consumers.

 ## Substrait Fiddle
 [Substrait Fiddle](https://substrait-fiddle.com) is an online tool to share, debug, and prototype Substrait plans.